alexandergerber/courses-tsa/chapter1.md

 For the rest of the course we will work with time series of class `ts`.
 This is a class for regular time series only.
 Most of the methods we are using in this course require time series in this format.
 We can convert an `xts` object to an object of class `ts` by using the function `ts()`.
 Unfortunately, the time indices are not converted and we have to add them manually.
-For this it is enough to specify the start date and the so-called frequency, which is the number of observations per cycle (in our one cycle corresponds to one year).
+For this it is enough to specify the start date and the so-called frequency, which is the number of observations per cycle (in our case one cycle corresponds to one year).

 For example:
 - a monthly time series starting in April 2016